Regret minimization in Linear Bandits with offline data via extended D-optimal exploration: Offline-Online Phased Elimination ( )

 is the vector of normalized eigenvalues of $V_{\pioff}$.
 Intuitively the parameters $\Toff$ and $v$ captures the amount and quality of the offline data respectively.
 For a more formal definition please see section \ref{appendix_minimax_lb}.
 We further assume that every bandit instance in $\ca{P}^{d}_{v,\Toff,T}$ is such that $|\ca{A}| \leq O(d^{d})$.
 For this class, one defines the minimax regret $\mathcal{R}_{\text{minmax}}(\ca{P}^{d}_{v,\Toff,T})$ informally as the best possible regret for the worst problem instance from $\ca{P}^{d}_{v,\Toff,T}$. \footnote{see eqn. \eqref{minimax_regret_value} in section \ref{appendix_minimax_lb}.} \begin{proposition} For any problem class $\ca{P}^{d}_{v,\Toff,T}$ with $|\ca{A}| \leq O(d^{d})$ we have that:

-where $\Delta_d$ is $d$-dimensional simplex. \end{proposition} The proof of the lower bound is provided in the Appendix \ref{appendix_minimax_lb}.
-The crux of the proof is finding a hard instance by perturbing the standard hypercube based on $v_i$'s.
-Note that the lower bound is a concave optimization program.
+where $\Delta_d$ is $d$-dimensional simplex. \end{proposition} The proof is provided in the Appendix \ref{appendix_minimax_lb}.
+The crux of the proof is finding a hard instance by perturbing the online hard instance of hypercubes (see Chapter 24 \citet{lattimore2020bandit}) based on the offline spectrum $v_i$'s.
+A simple approach of rotating the hypercubes $\ca{A},\Theta$ by the eigenvectors of $V_{\pioff}$ will become inconsistent due to the circular dependence of $V_{\pioff}$ on $\ca{A}$.
+We carefully construct a hard instance that is consistent while perturbing the hypercube based on $v_i$'s.

+The lower bound is a concave optimization program.
 We are able to characterize its dual in Lemma \ref{Dual_rep_d_e_lb}.
 Utilizing this dual, we can show (see Lemma \ref{bounds_d_lb_e}) that for $k \in [d]$, such that $v_i=0$ for $i <k$ and $0< v_i$ for $i \geq k$:

 Now consider the case when the offline data is well explored, i.e, $g(\pioff)=O(d)$\footnote{This happens when all directions are well explored in offline data, for \emph{e.g.,} uniform offline arm pulls in orthogonal action sets.} or equally $v_i=\Omega(1/d)$ for all $i$, with $\Toff \gg T$ then the effective dimension is $\deff\leq O(dT/\Toff)$.
 Substituting $|A|=d^{d}$ in Theorem \ref{OOPE_regret}, gives us an upper bound $\mathcal{R}_{\text{minmax}}(\ca{P}^{d}_{v,\Toff,T}) \leq O(dT\log(Td)/\sqrt{T+\Toff} + d^2)$.
 Using the bounds in \eqref{eq_bounds_d_lb_e} (here $k=1$) we obtain that $\mathcal{R}_{\text{minmax}}(\ca{P}^{d}_{v,\Toff,T})\geq \Omega(dT/\sqrt{T+\Toff})$. \oope$\text{ }$ is thus, minimax optimal up to logarithmic factors and an additive constant when large amount of offline data is well explored.